 URL Shorteners and SEO

 Let’s return to the original question: Do URL shorteners have a negative impact on your Google search engine ranking?
 The short answer is “no;” the use of URL shorteners themselves will not.
 Using a URL shortener that doesn’t use appropriate 301 redirects or one that disbands and leaves you with multiple dead links can lead to problems, but there’s nothing wrong with using a reputable shortener that will save space and allow tracking and A/B testing.

 While using URL shorteners for these testing purposes will not have a direct impact on SEO, it can help you fine-tune your process and ensure that everything you share has the maximum reach.
 More reach and more shares means a better Google rank ultimately, which over time will increase your domain authority and total rank.

-Looking for more information about factors that affect your SEO and ranking?
-Contact tekRESCUE, a San Marcos web design and IT company, to learn more.
+Looking for more information about factors that affect your website’s search engine rankings?
+Find more articles like this in our SEO blog, or Contact the digital marketing & Austin web design team at tekRESCUE to learn more.